What is a feedback round?

 Day 4: Swarm members review the feedback round plan, let People Ops know if any other requirements

 Day 5: People Ops notifies swarm members to complete feedback forms (giving feedback on everyone else in the swarm).
 Swarm members are also free to request feedback from people outside the swarm.
-Everyone has two weeks to write feedback
+Everyone has one-two weeks to write feedback

 Day 19: People Ops collates feedback and shares with each participant

 Day 20: Debrief call to reflect on feedback received.